BishalMondal07/ASCII-Name/README.md

-# ASCII-Name
+# Text to ASCII Converter
-Here you can convert your name into ASCII form.
+Here you can convert your name or any text into ASCII form.
 It is made on Python language.